Optimal Linear Sofic Approximations Of Countable Groups: Effective non-concentration bounds on abelian groups

 where $C$ is an absolute constant. \end{lemma}

 Note that the key aspect of Lemma \ref{lem:nonconcentration1} is that the decay rate is controlled only by $\beta$ without no further assumption on the distribution of $\nu$.
 This fact will be crucial in our application.
-The proof of Lemma \ref{lem:nonconcentration1} is based on the following theorem of Esseen \cite{Esseen65}.
+The proof of Lemma \ref{lem:nonconcentration1} is based on a non-concentration estimate in classical probability theory.
 Before stating the theorem, we need a few definitions.
-The concentration function $Q(X, \lambda)$ of a random variable $X$ s is defined by
+The concentration function $Q(X, \lambda)$ of a random variable $X$ is defined by